By/ Last Modified On January 15, 2023

 A simple Gluten-Free Rustic Blackberry Tart that highlights sweet blackberries and a buttery, flaky crust.
-This gluten free tart recipe is simple to make and it goes perfect with whipped cream or vanilla ice cream.
+This gluten free tart recipe is simple to make and it goes perfect with whipped cream or sweet cream ice cream.

 Every summer my family picks tons of blackberries and freezes them for fall baking.
 This gluten-free rustic blackberry tart has been a favorite for many years and I'm super happy to share the recipe and some tips with you.